jonclayden/mmand/README.md

-# Mathematical Morphology in Any Number of Directions
+# Mathematical Morphology in Any Number of Dimensions

-The `mmand` R package provides tools for performing mathematical morphology operations, such as erosion and dilation, on arrays of arbitrary dimensionality.
+The `mmand` R package provides tools for performing mathematical morphology operations, such as erosion and dilation, or smoothing, on arrays of arbitrary dimensionality.
 It can also resample arrays, obtaining values between pixel centres or scaling the image up or down wholesale.

 A test image of a jet engine fan is available within the package, and will be used for demonstration below.
 It can be read in and displayed using the code